 Dr. Kearney’s tummy tuck patients are usually sent home on the same day of their surgery.
 Patients are provided with a pain pump (a device that continuously delivers pain medication to help alleviate discomfort) to take home with them.
 Drains will also be present to let any blood or other fluids drain out of the incision area; they usually come out within seven to 10 days.
 Most patients can return to work in 10 to 14 days.

 A flatter abdomen comes at a reasonable price.
-An abdominoplasty with Dr. Kearney costs around $5,400 to $11,900 depending on the type of tummy tuck.
-To determine the exact price for your specific situation, please contact us for a complimentary consultation.
+Click here to view our pricing, to determine the exact price for your specific situation, please contact us for a complimentary consultation.

 Financing is also available through CareCredit.
 They offer our patients 6, 12 and 18 months no interest plans as well as plans with terms of up to 60 months at 14.9%.
 Patients can finance up to $25,000.
 A “credit card” will be issued to you, which you can swipe in our office or other participating offices.
 CareCredit is for everyone.
 If your credit has taken a hit, you may opt for a co-signer.
 For more information on financing for your abdominoplasty or to apply, call 1-800-365-8295 or visit www.carecredit.com.